jgrich/hsej/README.md

 This repository supports the effort to create an A-Z list of ejournals that are relevant to the health sciences.  oXygen was used to transform the sources xml files.
 A core list of titles (hstitles.xml) is cross-referenced (coreHStitlesInAlma.xsl) against an Alma report of all ejournal titles to generate the initial list of library holdings (alma.xml).

-hstitles.xml - customized list of core health sciences related titles.
+-hstitles.xml - customized list of core health sciences related titles.
 Issn's are included in non-hyphenated format to match the format that comes out Alma.

-alma.xml - original report of all ejournals from the institutional zone in Alma
+-alma.xml - original report of all ejournals from the institutional zone in Alma

-coreHStitlesInAlma.xsl - transformation stylesheet to extract any titles from hstitles.xml that exist in alma.xml
+-coreHStitlesInAlma.xsl - transformation stylesheet to extract any titles from hstitles.xml that exist in alma.xml

 This resulted in coreHSinalma.xml which was transformed to html using display.xsl to generate coreHSinalma.html.